 - 4 cups frozen raspberries

-- 1/2 cup honey or maple syrup or granulated sugar
+- 1/2 cup maple syrup honey or granulated sugar

 - 1 tbsp fresh lemon juice